AniSkywalker/SarcasmDetection/README.md

+Pre-requisite:
+nltk (TweetTokenizer)
+Keras
+Tensorflow
+numpy
+scipy
+gensim (if you are using word2vec) itertools

-To train the model(using Theano):
+To train the model(using Tensorflow):

 git clone git@github.com:AniSkywalker/SarcasmDetection.git

 cd SarcasmDetection/src/

-python sarcasm_detection_model_CNN_LSTM_DNN.py

 You can find the trained model file in the following link https://drive.google.com/drive/folders/0B7C_0ZfEBcpRbDZKelBZTFFsV0E?usp=sharing

 Download the trained model in /resource/text_model/weights/

-To run the trained model,
-run the testmodel
+run the script
+python sarcasm_detection_model_CNN_LSTM_DNN.py

+If you want to train the model with your own data, you can place your the Train, Development and Test data file at /resource/train, /resource/dev, /resource/test folder correspondingly.
+The system accept dataset in the following format: id<tab>label<tab>tweet (see train file for example)

 Please cite the following paper